 One of the uric acid’s primary functions in the body is as an antioxidant.
 As your body repairs and detoxifies, it uses uric acid as part of the processes.

 If your uric acid increases, that’s a sign your body pH is too acidic.
 You need to alkalize it.
 When you eat, make sure you have big salads in order to consume lots of vegetables.
 Or, you can drink water mixed with an electrolyte powder, or take potassium citrate, which will help increase the alkalinity in your body.

 Feeling cold in your hands and feet

 This can happen during the time when your body is still adapting to fasting and keto.
 Your thyroid doesn’t have to work as hard.
-During this time its functionality will slow somewhat.
+During this time its functionality will slow somewhat which is why you start to feel cold while fasting.
 This isn’t a hypothyroid condition.
 It’s temporary

 Moodiness is more common during the first three days of starting fasting, particularly if you jump into longer periods of fasting right away.
 This is why I recommend starting gradually.
 Go from three meals per day to two, then to one.
 But let your body tell you how long you can comfortably go from meal to meal.

 If you’re having a hard time going without eating from one meal to the next, it’s a sign you have Fat Storing Hormone resistance.
 You’ll get moody and display other symptoms of low blood sugar.
 The way you know you’re in ketosis and everything is working well, is that you can go long periods without eating yet still feel fine.